geeksville/arduleader/README.md

   running into pilot or ridge)
 * Assume that the loiter target will be repeatedly reset by scala, do I need to do anything else?
+* Properly handle return to launch when launch is above most of the flight

 ## To-do